verrazzano/docs/content/en/docs/networking/_index.md

 third party products.
 Collectively, these components are called the Verrazzano system components.
 In addition, after Verrazzano is installed, a Verrazzano instance can include applications deployed by the user.
-Applications can also be referred to as components, not to be confused with OAM components.
+Applications can also be referred to as components, not to be confused with OAM `components`.

 All of the system components and applications use the network to some degree.
 Verrazzano configures networking to provide network security and traffic management.
 Network